brianmy/getdata/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Execution Instructions
-run_analysis.R assumes that the input data file (downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) file has already been downloaded, unziped, and available from the project's working directory.
+run_analysis.R assumes that the input data file (downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has already been downloaded, unziped, and available from the project's working directory.

-The project was developed in R Studio and verified that a tidy data file called tidy_mean_data.txt is written into the working directory.
+The project was developed and tested in R Studio.
+The script outputs a tidy data file called tidy_mean_data.txt that is written into the working directory.
 The tidy data set is described in CodeBook.md.

 ## Script Explanation
-Step 0: Project setup
+Step 0: Script setup
 * Define all input data files required for the projects

 Step 1: Merges the training and the test sets to create one data set